Is Joining a Warehouse Club Worth the Money?

-If you don't have a friend with a warehouse club membership, you might be able to shop (with an added surcharge) using a day-pass.
+If you don't have a friend with a warehouse club membership, you might be able to shop (with an added surcharge) using a day pass.

 Ordering online using services like Instacart or using gift cards purchased by a warehouse club member are other ways to shop at them without joining.

 Joining a warehouse club as a way to save money is obviously a personal decision based on your specific situation.

-Having plenty of storage, sticking to a shopping list, and being located close to a club are good reasons to consider a membership.
+Having plenty of storage for buying in bulk, sticking to a shopping list, and living close to a club are good reasons to consider a membership.

 When all is said and done, the value of joining a warehouse club comes down to your shopping there regularly.

 You can definitely save some money and get value from your purchases – but you have to control your impulse buying, or all bets are off.